Roland-Park/CPRG102.FinalAssignment/AssignmentSpecs/README.md

 4. (Added by me) Limit dropdown list contents if a selection is made

 - Assignments View
-1. A list box displays only employees who have not been assigned any assets.
+1. DONE A list box displays only employees who have not been assigned any assets.
 2. DONE Drop-down lists for assets of that asset type.
 A selection is made from each of the drop-down lists.
 3. Selections are posted back to the controller so each asset can be updated with the assignment to that employee.
 4. DONE Use the Bootstrap grid system on this form also, so each of the drop-downs is placed in column of the grid.
 The grid only has one row.
-5. (Added by me) Limit dropdown list contents if a selection is made
+5. DONE (Added by me) Limit dropdown list contents if a selection is made

 - _Layout
 1. DONE A fixed navigation menu that is collapsible
-2. Optional image of your choice
 3. DONE A simple footer with copyright for your company

 - HR Service